 Having worked with hundreds of hardware companies and startups over the course of many years, you can say at Dragon Innovation that we’ve seen it all.
 And while there’s nothing more gratifying than seeing our customers succeed, we’ve also experienced the disappointment of witnessing hardware companies fail to get over the finish line for a number of different reasons.
 While the factors at play are going to be different from company to company, there are certain themes that play out over and over again.
-Below is a compilation of our experiences, noting that these are based on a manufacturing point of view.
+Below is the Top 10 Manufacturing Reasons Hardware Companies Fail.

 - Creating a design that cannot be manufactured.
 It seems pretty basic, but you would be surprised at the number of designs that we review which simply are not manufacturable.
 We always try to emphasize the importance of inserting manufacturing strategy and thinking into your overall plan as early on as possible, whether from a capital standpoint or design standpoint.
 If you are doing your own design, make sure you’ve educated yourself on Design for Manufacturing (DFM) ahead of time (we have an entire course of videos on the very subject).
 And if you’re working with a design firm, make sure that they have DFM experience appropriate for the manufacturing processes your product will need.
 For example, firms that primarily design low-volume expensive medical equipment may not be best at optimizing the design of a low cost consumer product for mass production in Asia.
 Do your homework prior to committing money and time to a firm that ultimately may provide beautiful designs but do not have the first clue about manufacturability.